Mississippi Braves: Minor League Baseball restructuring and 2021 championship

 In conjunction with Major League Baseball's restructuring of Minor League Baseball in 2021, the Braves were organized into the Double-A South.
-They won the 2021 Southern Division title with a first-place 67–44 record.
-They qualified for the playoffs by having the best record in the league.
-The Braves defeated the Montgomery Biscuits, 3–2, in the best-of-five series to win the Double-A South championship.
-Shea Langeliers was selected as the league's Top MLB Prospect and Dan Meyer as the Manager of the Year.
+They finished the regular season with a 67-44 record, the best record in the league, and qualified for the playoffs.

+Mississippi defeated the Montgomery Biscuits, 3-2, in the best-of-five championship series to win the Double-A South title.
+Shea Langeliers was selected as the league's Top MLB Prospect, and Dan Meyer was named Manager of the Year.